trek-view/basecamp/_posts/2021-12-17-gopro-fusion-fisheye-stitching-part-1.md

 Unlike the MAX, all modes use the front and back camera.
 It is not possible to shoot from a single camera (like HERO mode on the Max).
 You need to use GoPro Fusion Studio (when it works) to create an "Overcapture" which will allow you to export a flat projection, but for our needs, this is unnecessary.

-## Fusion fisheye projections
+## Fusion fish-eye projections

-As you can see, the two fisheye lenses produce circular images.
+As you can see, the two lenses produce fish-eye images.

-It is the dimensions of these circles that are important for stitching the fisheye images.
+It is the dimensions of these circles that are important for stitching the fish-eye images.

 These dimensions will be written into the GoPro Fusion Studio software to process the imagery (the D.WARP algorithm).
 Unfortunately we can't see the software code of Fusion Studio so we'll have to calculate them manually.

 <img class="img-fluid" src="/assets/images/blog/2021-12-17/ GF064364-photoshop-guides.png" alt="Photoshop Guides" title="Photoshop Guides" />

 The above is from a photo taken on the Fusion (dimensions=3104x3000).

-The image itself (taken by the front camera) is not a square, nor is the center of the image (minus blind spots) perfectly centered (you can see there are margins on the left and right).

 ## Fusion image frames